aedobbyn/women-chi-ultimate/compile.md

 #### Future directions
 * Merge with Ultimate Chicago stats of where people are playing based on league, college, and club data
 * Merge with qualitative data
-* Check goodness of fit of models
 * NLP on free responses
+* Remove players who play club outside of Chicago from the `no_club` group

 <br><br><br>